 A Child Health Check will be conducted daily.
-While using hand sanitizer prior, the staff member will look for evidence of illness or injury and report it to the parent/caregiver before accepting the child in the center.
+While using hand sanitizer, the staff member will look for evidence of illness or injury and report it to the parent/ caregiver before accepting the child in the center.
 The parent/caregiver will be discretely informed of any concerns, head lice, nits, illness or injury.
-Children's health information is confidential and will not be discussed in the presence of others.
 The child will not be allowed into the center if the illness is significant to warrant contact with other children.
-Children will be given a washable ink stamp on their hand once they pass the health check.
-Education staff will check for the stamp on hand as child enters classroom to ensure health check was performed.
+Head Start uses a hand stamp system for approved health checks.
+Education staff will check for the stamp on hand as child enters classroom.
 If the child hasn't obtained stamp, education staff will perform health check and stamp child's hand.

-Any child with the following symptoms during the health check or throughout the day will be removed from the group until the parent is contacted and/or the health issue is resolved.
+Any child with the following symptoms during the health check or throughout the day will be removed from the group, sent to the Family Engagement office, and the parent is contacted.
+Medical/Dental emergency plan will be followed if needed.

-- 1. Fever Axillary temperature 99.4 degrees F or more; oral temperature of 100.4 degrees F or more. - 2.
+- 1. Fever Axillary temperature 99.4 degrees F or more; oral temperature of 100.4 degrees F or more.
+(Child must be fever free for 24 hours without fever reducing medication) - 2.
 Respiratory symptoms Severe coughing, difficult or rapid breathing. - 3.
 Vomiting Two or more incidents in a day. - 4.
 Diarrhea Two or more incidents in a day or blood in stool. - 5.
 Eye drainage Thick mucus, pus, or pink eye. - 6.
-Body rash with fever or unexplained rash Red or purple rash, welts that appear quickly, open sores, blisters, and burns. - 7.
-Unusual appearance/behavior The child acts or looks different than usual; appears unusually tired; lacks appetite; difficult to awaken; change in color of skin, eyes, stool or urine; confused; sore throat with fever; and swollen glands. - 8.
+Body rash with fever or unexplained rash Red or purple rash, welts that appear quickly, open sores, blisters, and burns. - Unusual appearance/behavior The child acts or looks different than usual; appears unusually tired; lacks appetite; difficult to awaken; change in color of skin, eyes, stool or urine; confused; sore throat with fever; and swollen glands. - 8.
 Obvious severe pain - 9.
 Chicken pox - 10.
 Live Lice or Nits